-- 1) The absence of the subject, already mentioned, particularly remarkable in the cantorian theory, leads to reverse the process of creating meaning, starting from the idea that the multiple would be composed, whereas, according to the OK, the primary meaning is the "I" of the subject that is decomposed by cuts. - 2) The "a priori" character of the notion of belonging that is clearly apparent in an expression such as "multiples that belong to multiples".
+- 1) Because of the absence of the subject, particularly obvious in the cantorian theory, Badiou is led to build the meaning up from the "extensionnal name of nothing" (i.e. the empty set).
+For the OK a contrario, the exostence of the knowing subject, the "I" which is the virtuel totality of "everithing that means to me", is the initial meaning, the initial cartesian truth out of which any meaning emerges. - 2) The "a priori" character of the notion of belonging that is clearly apparent in an expression such as "multiples that belong to multiples".
 Whereas belonging, like any predicate, is an extensional concept, which is only worth below the horizon of meaning and has, by definition, no meaning beyond that horizon.